camminady/camminady.github.io/pages/style.md

 - Boltzmann equation
 - Euler equations
 - And therefore: Burgers equation (His name is Burgers.
 Not Burgers's equation and definitely not Burgers' equation.)
+- For inlined enumerations use i), ii), ...